 Foursquare, an independent location technology company, has built a deep understanding of how people move through the world by deploying privacy-first data practices rooted in transparency and user consent.
 The company, established in 2009, is no stranger to the benefits of using location data.
 While they once gamified the check-in process by awarding individuals with points and “mayor” status based on mobile-based activities, the company now helps brands and enterprises better understand consumer behaviors through foot traffic data analysis.
 “We’re no longer just the check-in app but we’re using data to help solve our customers’ challenges,” explained Ryan Chang Director of Enterprise Customer Success at Foursquare.

 Interested in improving your business analytics with high fidelity mobility data?
-Join Foursquare and Korem Tuesday, October 19, 2021 at 12 pm EDT for an in-depth webinar.
-Sign up here!
+Watch Foursquare and Korem chat in an in-depth webinar on-demand.
+Watch here!

 Retail site selection is a complicated process.
 The first step is to look at the other businesses in the area.
 “Having a good understanding of complementary or competitive businesses is a good factor to consider,” Chang said.
 Next, he suggested understanding the density of the shopping area.
 But that is only the beginning.
 Chang explained that “eventually you want to try to understand the crowd’s shopping behavior.”
 This can be done by looking at unique points of interest like a Blue Bottle coffee or a Trader Joe’s.
 This raw data can create a holistic view of an environment, leading to analysis based on fact instead of core assumptions.